dreasya/Delivery-Route-Optimizer/README.md

 ---

-## About Tobeez
+## About Confidential*

-Tobeez is a last-mile FMCG distribution startup based in Casablanca.
+Confidential* is a last-mile FMCG distribution startup based in Casablanca.
 As **Product & Ops Lead**, I built this tool to eliminate manual planning and create a feedback loop between route data and ops decisions.

 The metrics engine embedded in this tool was the first step toward a data-driven dispatch system — tracking planning time, route efficiency, and order value per zone over time.